SystemsApproach/tcpcc/algorithm.rst

 ..
 	Lots of intervening years not accounted for here.
-More about the BSD-to-Linux transistion might also be helpful. -llp
+More about the BSD-to-Linux transition might also be helpful. -llp

 ..
 	And, this section is pretty thin, but I don't have enough